Unleash the power of sharing and generosity! Contribute to SFiO in 2024 to help our initiatives flourish!

 The Brain and the Impact of Solution Focus Questions

-Dr. Rachel Gillibrand & Dr. Adam S. Froerer & Mia Lunde Introduced by Paut Kromkamp As enthusiasts of the solution-focused approach, therapy or otherwise, we know it works.
+Dr. Rachel Gillibrand & Dr. Adam S. Froerer & Mia Lunde Introduced by Paut-Kromkamp As enthusiasts of the solution-focused approach, therapy or otherwise, we know it works.
 Our clients often tell us it works.
 But do we understand how it works; really understand?
 We know quite a bit about what works; we constantly look for that adage, ‘When something works, do more of it.’
 And we know quite a bit about with whom it works; that is, with almost anyone and in virtually any situation - though people unfamiliar with Solution Focus (SF) often find that hard to grasp.
+But hard evidence about the how is tougher to find.
+Especially about what happens in the brain as people answer questions in a solution-focused session.

 The Brain and the Impact of Solution Focus Questions

-Dr. Rachel Gillibrand & Dr. Adam S. Froerer & Mia Lunde Introduced by Paut Kromkamp As enthusiasts of the solution-focused approach, therapy or otherwise, we know it works.
+Dr. Rachel Gillibrand & Dr. Adam S. Froerer & Mia Lunde Introduced by Paut-Kromkamp As enthusiasts of the solution-focused approach, therapy or otherwise, we know it works.
 Our clients often tell us it works.
 But do we understand how it works; really understand?
 We know quite a bit about what works; we constantly look for that adage, ‘When something works, do more of it.’
 And we know quite a bit about with whom it works; that is, with almost anyone and in virtually any situation - though people unfamiliar with Solution Focus (SF) often find that hard to grasp.
+But hard evidence about the how is tougher to find.
+Especially about what happens in the brain as people answer questions in a solution-focused session.